DataVaccinator/vaccinatorJSClient/README.md

 # DevOps intellisense

-To regenerate the declaration file of the _vaccinator_api.js_, run the following makefile in the _/src/_ directory:
+To regenerate the declaration file of the _vaccinator_api.js_, run the following makefile in the _/src/_ directory (Linux):
 ```sh
 make ts
 ```